smaglio81/rundeck-powershell-plugin/Readme.md

 The idea is to replace the WinRM ruby plugin with the native Linux Powershell implementation.

-_A note about the remote node authentication: the plugin supports both Basic and Negotiate(NTLM) types of authentication.
-This is because Powershell for Linux CAN authenticate via NTLM(SPNEGO) with a Windows Server_
+_A note about the remote node authentication: the plugin supports both Basic and Negotiate(NTLM) types of authentication (tested on Windows Server 2012R2/2016).
+For security reasons, please use the "Negotiate" authentication type (encrypted) instead of basic (unencrypted)_

 ## Setup Powershell for Linux NTLM Authentication